• Skip to primary navigation

 • Sprinkle the remaining grated chocolate over the tart

 • Place the tart in the fridge and leave to set for at least 2 hours.
-This will ensure that the biscuits have time to soften and swell slightly in the cream mixture.
+This will ensure the biscuits have time to soften and swell slightly in the cream mixture.

 • Decorate with springs of fresh mint (optional)

 For those of you who are watching your weight, look away now.
-I calculated the calorie count using an on-line nutrition calculator and it works out at 452 calories per slice, based on cutting the tart into 8 slices.
+I calculated the calorie count using an online nutrition calculator and it works out at 452 calories per slice, based on cutting the tart into 8 slices.

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter.
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

 Overhead shot of a dish of peppermint crisp fridge tart next to two smaller individual dishes.

-Pin for later
+Save for later

-The recipe
+📋The recipe

 A glass dish filled with peppermint crisp fridge tart, topped with a sprig of mint.